ilsyim/react-portfolio-front-end/README.md

 # portfolio
 Updated React portfolio.
 Made to align closer with the vision in my head.
-Two hidden links in my about to help you learn more about me away from coding!
+Two hidden links in my "About" section to help you learn more about me away from coding!

 ## Deployed Portfolio:
 (https://ilyanasimmons.netlify.app/)